sia-steve/Slate/source/index.html.md

 force // bool, Optional, default is false
 ```

-remove a storage folder from the manager.
+Remove a storage folder from the manager.
 All sotrage on the folder will be moved to other stoarge folders, meaning that no data will be lost.
 If the manager is unable to save data, an error will be returned and the operation will be stopped.

-`path // Required`
+**path** | Required
-// Local path on disk to the storage folder to removed.
+Local path on disk to the storage folder to removed.

-`force // bool, Optional, default is false`
+**force** // Boolean, Optional, default is false
-// If `force` is true, the storage folder will be removed even if the data in the storage folder cannot be moved to other storage folders, typically because they don't have sufficient capacity.
+If `force` is true, the storage folder will be removed even if the data in the storage folder cannot be moved to other storage folders, typically because they don't have sufficient capacity.
 If `force` is true and the data cannot be moved, data will be lost.

 ### Response